Samuel Davies (clergyman): Hymn writer and poet

-Educator and evangelist
+Educator author and evangelist

 Even before becoming president of Princeton Davies proved to be highly beneficial to the university.
-In addition to raising money to build Nassau Hall, Davies received funding from Great Britain in order to build a house for the school's president, and to start a charitable fund to educate young people.
+In addition to raising money to build Nassau Hall, (Note: In 1783 Nassau Hall served as the United States Capitol building for four months.
+In 1756, Nassau Hall was the largest building in colonial New Jersey and the largest academic building in the American colonies) Davies received funding from Great Britain in order to build a house for the school's president, and to start a charitable fund to educate young people.
 Upon his selection as president one trustee wrote to another "I believe there was never a College happier in a president.
 You can hardly conceive what prodigious, uncommon gifts the God of Heaven had bestowed on that man."
 While serving as the school's president, Davies drew up the first catalog of the university library, 1,281 books in all.
 Davies' efforts to evangelize slaves in Virginia has come to be called "the first sustained proselytization of slaves" in that colony, earning him scholarly attention into the present day.

+During his term as President of Princeton Davies initiated several important changes in the university's standards.; The requirements for a Bachelor's degree was raised, while the requirements for admission into the University were strengthened.

+Davies authored some 82 sermons during his lifetime as a clergyman, many of which were published posthumously.
+A partial listing follows: